UK Vegan Handbag Brands With Sustainable Style

 Whilst a rise in the number of people looking for vegan alternatives when it comes to products such as handbags and shoes should mean an increase in choice, unfortunately, it’s buyer beware out there.
 The term vegan leather is often used as a form of greenwashing by unscrupulous manufacturers.

-These manufacturers try to make petroleum-based synthetics like “vegan leather” as more environmentally sound than natural fibres.
+These manufacturers try to make petroleum-based synthetics like โ€œvegan leatherโ€ sound more environmentally-friendly than natural fibres.
 Yet they are made from fossil fuels, which contribute to climate change.

 Some vegan leather is also made from PVC – which is so toxic that Greenpeace once referred to it as the “Poison Plastic“.

-Thankfully, many eco-conscious ethical brands are now making their vegan handbags from polyurethane (PU).
-Whilst PU is a plastic, derived from fossil fuels, it is considered much safer.
 Others have adopted plant-based leathers – such as those derived from apples, cork, pineapple and cactus.
 Whilst these all have to be bound with PU to make them durable – so aren’t plastic-free – they are kinder to the environment than PVC.
+And other innovative brands are using recycled materials to minimise their impact on the planet.

-The Best Vegan Handbags To Know
+The UK Vegan Handbag Brands To Know

 Bag sitting on a cafe table with a blue text box that reads guide to the best vegan handbags for cruelty-free style

-The price range key for this guide is £ = Under £50 | ££ = £50 – 100 | £££ = £100+
+The price range key for this guide is ยฃ = Under ยฃ50 | ยฃยฃ = ยฃ50 โ€“ 100 | ยฃยฃยฃ = ยฃ100+

-1. LaBante London
+LaBante London

 LaBante London vegan bag in green

-Budget: ££ – £££
+Budget: ยฃยฃ – ยฃยฃยฃ

-Operates with the ethos that “fashion is respect” the brand aims to put people, animals and the planet first.
+Operates with the ethos that โ€œfashion is respectโ€ the brand aims to put people, animals and the planet first.

 Having pledged to be a PVC-free brand, all of LaBante’s bags are made from vegetable-based leather.
 The bags are then lined with fabric made from recycled plastic bottles to minimise impact on the environment.